 - Vaccination is most effective when a boy is aged under 15.
 This is because he is unlikely to have been exposed to HPV yet and because younger people have a stronger immune response (which is why two doses of the vaccine are effective for younger people while those aged over 15 require three doses) (ref: CDC).

-- Although men cannot get HPV from a woman who has been vaccinated, 15% of girls are not currently vaccinated in the UK.
+- Although men cannot get HPV from a woman who has been vaccinated, over 15% of girls are not currently vaccinated in the UK.
 There is evidence that women in the UK who did not take up the offer of vaccination in adolescence may be disproportionately likely to acquire or transmit HPV because being unvaccinated is a marker for high-risk sexual behaviours (ref: Sadler et al.).
 Also, men can get HPV from a woman who was too old to be vaccinated by the NHS (vaccination started for girls in the UK in 2008).

 - HPV can also be acquired from a woman from another country where there is no vaccination programme for girls or a programme with a low uptake.
 It is significant that there are no programmes in Poland or Romania, two of the five countries with the highest recent levels of migration to the UK, and only about a quarter of girls in France are vaccinated.
 Around one in 10 men report forming a new sexual partnership while overseas in the past five years (ref: Tanton et al.).
 The proportion among younger men is far higher: 13% of 16-24 year olds and 15% of 25-34 year olds.
 Men who had partners who lived outside the UK were also more likely to pay for sex and female sex workers are known to have a high prevalence of infection with high-risk HPV types (ref: Soohoo et al.).

 - There is no screening programme for men that can detect cancers caused by HPV at an early stage (there is no male equivalent of the cervical cancer screening programme).